Nerwyn/android-tv-card/README.md

 Every remote element must have a name so that it can be added to your remote.

 Every remote element can have an entity assigned to it, which is used to track it's internal value.
-This value can then be used in styles and actions using templates, like `{{ value | float }}` By default the value will be derived from the entity state, but it can be changed to an attribute use the corresponding field.
+This value can then be used in styles and actions using templates, like `{{ value | float }}`.
+By default the value will be derived from the entity state, but it can be changed to an attribute using the corresponding field.

-Some additional logic is applied for certain attributes:
+Some additional value logic is applied for certain attributes:

 - `brightness` - Converted from the default range of 0-255 to 0-100.
-- `media_position` - Updated twice a second using the current timestamp and the attribute `media_position_updated_at` when the entity state is `playing`, and locked to a max value using the attribute `media_duration`.
+- `media_position` - Updated twice per second using the current timestamp and the attribute `media_position_updated_at` when the entity state is `playing`, and locked to a max value using the attribute `media_duration`.
 - `elapsed` - Only for timer entities.
-Updated twice a second using the the current timestamp and the attributes `duration`, `remaining`, and `finishes_at`, and locked to a max value using the attribute `duration`.
+Updated twice per second using the the current timestamp and the attributes `duration`, `remaining`, and `finishes_at`, and locked to a max value using the attribute `duration`.
-  - NOTE: elapsed is not an actual attribute of timer entities, but is a possible attribute for timer entities for the purpose of displaying accurate timer elapsed values.
+  - **NOTE**: `elapsed` is not an actual attribute of timer entities, but is a possible attribute for timer entities in this card for the purpose of displaying accurate timer elapsed values.
 Timer entities do have an attribute `remaining`, which only updates when the timer state changes.
 The actual `remaining` attribute can be calculated using the elapsed value and the timer duration attribute.

 If you find that the autofilling of fields in actions or remote element values is causing issues, setting `Autofill` to false may help.
 Just remember to set the entity ID of the remote element and the entity, device, area, or label ID of the action target.